 Your limited company's registered office address

 A company can't keep its registered office address private.
-The address will be available for anyone to buy it from the Companies House website for a few pounds.
+The address will be available for anyone to view for free on the Companies House website.

-The registered office address must, by law, also be put on a company's website and all its correspondence, including, for example, invoices and emails.
+It’s also a legal requirement for your company’s registered office address to be on your website and all correspondence, including, for example, invoices and emails.

 If your company's registered office address is different from its correspondence address, you can use the default text feature in FreeAgent to include the registered office address on your invoices and estimates.

-Companies House and the tax authorities will write to the company at its registered office, and send documents, such as reminders to file an annual return, to the registered office.
+Companies House and the tax authorities will write to the company at its registered office.
+They’ll also send documents, such as annual reminders to file a confirmation statement, to the registered office.